GM rethinks planned stake in electric vehicle maker Nikola | Business | Journal Gazette

 Nikola said Monday that it will begin refunding deposits made by customers who wanted first dibs on that pickup.

-“In a nutshell, the signing of GM as a partner is a positive, but ultimately no ownership/equity stake in Nikola and the billions of R&D potentially now off the table is a major negative blow to the Nikola story," said Wedbush analyst Dan Ives.
-“This went from a game-changer deal for Nikola to a good supply partnership, but nothing to write home about."
+“In a nutshell, the signing of GM as a partner is a positive, but ultimately no ownership/equity stake in Nikola and the billions of R&D potentially now off the table is a major negative blow to the Nikola story,” Wedbush analyst Dan Ives said.
+“This went from a game-changer deal for Nikola to a good supply partnership, but nothing to write home about.”

 There were hints that the partnership was going sideways in late September as a deadline for an binding agreement approached.
 GM said then that negotiations about its $2 billion role were ongoing, sending shares of Nikola sliding.